aqlaboratory/openfold/README.md

 run inference with AlphaFold-Multimer, use the (experimental) `multimer` branch instead.

+By default, OpenFold will attempt to automatically tune the inference-time `chunk_size` hyperparameter controlling a memory/runtime tradeoff in certain modules during inference.
+The chunk size specified in the config is only considered a minimum.
+This feature ensures consistently fast runtimes regardless of input sequence length, but it also introduces some runtime variability, which may be undesirable for certain users.
+To disable this feature, set the `tune_chunk_size` option in the config to `False`.

+As noted in the AlphaFold-Multimer paper, the AlphaFold/OpenFold template stack is a major memory bottleneck for inference on long sequences.
+OpenFold supports two mutually exclusive inference modes to address this issue.
+One, `average_templates` in the `template` section of the config, is similar to the solution offered by AlphaFold-Multimer, which is simply to average individual template representations.
+Our version is modified slightly to accommodate weights trained using the standard template algorithm.
+Using said weights, we notice no significant difference in performance between the averaged template embeddings and the standard ones.
+The second, `offload_templates`, temporarily offloads individual template embeddings into CPU memory.
+The former is an approximation while the latter is slightly slower; both allow the model to utilize arbitrarily many templates across sequence lengths.
+Both are disabled by default, and it is up to the user to determine which best suits their needs, if either.

 ### Training

 To train the model, you will first need to precompute protein alignments.